 “You should be aggressive where there is a crime,” she said at a New York University School of Law event in February 2012.
 Prosecutors must not “fail to distinguish what is actually criminal and what is just mistaken behavior, what is even reckless risk-taking, and not bow to the frenzy,” she said.

-White also surfaced in an SEC controversy when she worked on behalf of Morgan Stanley (MS) to vet John Mack before he was named CEO of the investment bank.
+White also surfaced in an SEC controversy when she worked on behalf of Morgan Stanley (MS:US) to vet John Mack before he was named CEO of the investment bank.
 She sought information in 2005 from then-SEC enforcement director Linda Thomsen about what an insider-trading probe of hedge-fund manager Pequot Capital Management Inc. revealed about Mack’s involvement.